 Two fields - Name and Related To - are used across calls, events and tasks to relate those records to households, organizations, individuals and other records in Practifi.
 These are supported by multiple object-specific lookup fields, such as Related Service, which also provide connections between activities and other records.
-All fields are optional, but required in order to see activities on record pages for clients, prospects and in various other places within Practifi.
+All fields are optional but required to see activities on record pages for clients, prospects and in various other places within Practifi.

-There's some considerations to keep in mind when completing these fields:
+There are some considerations to keep in mind when completing these fields:

 - The Name field is used to link activities to one or more individuals.